metadaddy/Forcecraft/README.md

 Forcecraft
 ==========

-This Minecraft mod visualizes Salesforce Accounts, Opportunities and Contacts.
-Forcecraft adds a new dimension, accessed via the `/login` command, where each Account in your Salesforce org is represented by a building, with a level for each Opportunity.
+This Minecraft mod visualizes [Salesforce](https://www.salesforce.com/crm/) Accounts, Opportunities and Contacts.
+Forcecraft adds a new dimension to Minecraft, where each Account in your Salesforce environment (aka 'org') is represented by a building, comprising a level for each Opportunity associated with that Account.

 ![Forcecraft](http://metadaddy-sfdc.github.io/Forcecraft/Forcecraft.png)